Vision:

 There are certain “built-in” aspects of our Retreat Center that make it less accessible and welcoming to many: The challenges of getting here, the fact that the Center is located in a rural area dotted with confederate flags, the rustic nature of our facilities, and a challenging topography for those with mobility issues.
 We strive to do what we can to minimize the barriers that these features represent, while recognizing the real limits of our site.
 In 2022, we are beginning to offer programs out of a shared collective space in Asheville with an eye toward meeting people where they are, and supporting the flourishing of the dharma in our local communities.

 If you have a question or comment related to our JEDI (Justice, Equity, Diversity, and Inclusion) efforts, we welcome your communications!
-Feel free to email Executive Director Sonia Marcus at director@southerndharma.org and/or the Chair of the Board at chair@southerndharma.org.
+Feel free to email the Executive Director at director@southerndharma.org and/or the Chair of the Board at chair@southerndharma.org.

 We continue to draw inspiration from these trainings, offered by teacher Larry Yang: